7 Most Effective Marketing Channels for Small Businesses

 Overview

 Content marketing involves creating valuable, relevant content to attract and retain a target audience.
 This could include blogs, videos, podcasts, and more.
 As HubSpot notes, 82% of marketers actively use content to engage customers.
+It’s about becoming a trusted resource for your audience, providing them with information, entertainment, and solutions to their problems.

 Benefits